Awethon/awethon.github.io/content/posts/scala-wrappers.md

 Although usage of Mid reduces boilerplate in wrappers it adds boilerplate in `ApplyK` derivation and temporary one type parameter introduction cases.
 Usage of Mid is very limited and cannot be used as a universal wrapping approach unless you have an ideal Tagless Final application which is a rare thing in reality.

-I would personally recommend using classic wrapper classes.
+I'd recommend using classic wrapper classes as it is a comprehensive, readable, and easy-to-understand solution.